The Natural Health Guide to Food Additives

 Safety Concern: Caramel color is not regulated by the FDA within the guidelines of a “certifiable” color additive.

 The Center for Science in the Public Interest recommends avoiding all food dyes in their entirety.
-The production of caramel color undergoes a reaction which browns the substances and introduces heat and chemical solvents such as ammonia and sulfites to the manufacturing process (10).
+The production of caramel color undergoes a reaction that browns the substances and introduces heat and chemical solvents such as ammonia and sulfites to the manufacturing process (10).

 Although studies that warn of the hazards of caramel color consumption generally test the effects of large quantities, there is no denial of the prevalence of such additives in the American diet.

-One of the greatest regularly consumed sources of caramel color is from soda beverages.
+One of the greatest regularly consumed sources of caramel color is soda beverages.
 The long term exposure risk to ingesting caramel color in large quantities is concerning and is best avoided.

 Carrageenan:

-Food Sources: Some dairy and many non-dairy products, lunch meats and baby formula.
+Food Sources: Some dairy and many non-dairy products, lunch meats, and baby formula.

 Intended Purpose: Thickening agent in foods and beverages used to replace fat.